damusnazira/early-payout-risk-model/README.md

 ## Disclaimer

-This project is a generic analytical exercise using simultaed data.
+This project is a generic analytical exercise using simulated data.

 It does not represent any specific sportsbook or proprietary dataset.